 - 9.2.6.
 All coaches whose Levels-NCCP qualifications are transferred to the New NCCP must complete Make Ethical Decisions within five years of the transfer taking effect. - 9.2.7.
 Coaches who are granted "Trained" status must complete, as a minimum, training in MED.
-Coaches who fail to meet this requirement within the five years will be reassigned "In Training" status with credit for all criteria except MED and be restored to "Trained" status when the MED training is complete. - 9.2.8.
-Coaches who are granted "Certified" status must complete the evaluation of MED.
-Coaches who fail to meet this requirement within the five years will be reassigned "In Training" status with credit for all criteria except MED and be restored to "Certified" status when the required MED evaluation is complete.
-Coaches who complete the MED training will be reassigned "Trained" status.
+Coaches who fail to meet this requirement within the five years will be reassigned "Trained Not Renewed" status with credit for all criteria except MED.
+Coaches will return to a "Trained" status when the MED training or online evaluation is complete. - 9.2.8.
+Coaches who are granted "Certified" status must complete the online evaluation of MED.
+Coaches who fail to meet this requirement within the five years will be reassigned "Certified Not Renewed" status with credit for all criteria except MED.
+Coaches will return to a "Certified" status when the required MED online evaluation is complete. - 9.2.9.
+This will be tracked and managed separately from the Maintenance of Certification policy and professional development points leading to "renewed" status, as outlined in section 5.0.